 About the Speaker

-David Sheff is the author of Clean: Overcoming Addiction and Ending America’s Greatest Tragedy, the follow-up to his The New York Times Best Seller Beautiful Boy: A Father’s Journey Through His Son’s Addiction, which made it to number one on the list.
+David Sheff is the author of Clean: Overcoming Addiction and Ending America’s Greatest Tragedy, the follow-up to his New York Times Best Seller list book Beautiful Boy: A Father’s Journey Through His Son’s Addiction, which made it to number one on the list.
 Clean is the result of the years Sheff spent investigating the disease of addiction and America’s drug problem, which he sees as the greatest public health challenge of our time.
 In 2009, Sheff was named to the Time 100, Time magazine’s list of the World’s Most Influential People.
 The Partnership for Drug-free Kids honored him with a Special Tribute Award “in recognition of his voice and leadership for families who are struggling with addiction.”
-He also was awarded the 2013 College of Problems on Drug Dependence Media Award and 2017 American Society of Addiction Medicine Media Award “to recognize his compelling portrayal of addiction and its personal effects on families and society as a whole.”
+Also, he was awarded the 2013 College of Problems on Drug Dependence Media Award and the 2017 American Society of Addiction Medicine Media Award “to recognize his compelling portrayal of addiction and its personal effects on families and society as a whole.”